LHNCBC/lforms/form_definition.md

         * REAL - a number which might not be an integer
         * INT - an integer
         * DT - a date (displayed with a calendar widget)
+        * TM - a string in the time format
         * ST - a normal free-text string
         * TX - a string for a long free-text
         * YEAR - a string in the format of one to four digits that represents a year